Homes for Children in Ukraine

-2. Create Family Type homes where trained, licensed and certified parents bring healing to traumatized children.
+- Create Family Homes for children in Ukraine where trained, licensed and certified parents bring healing to traumatized children.
 Then we are able to lovingly and patiently restore them to physical, spiritual and emotional health through adoption and guardianship.